 About the museum

-When the foundation stone, which is painted in the chimney colours of theVesteraalen Dampskibsselskap, was laid down on 29 April 2019, neither the detailed design of the protected building was ready, nor the condition assessment of MS Finnmarken completed or the exhibition plans were ready.
+When the foundation stone, which is painted in the funnel colours of theVesteraalen Dampskibsselskap, was laid down on 29 April 2019, neither the detailed design of the protected building was ready, nor the condition assessment of MS Finnmarken completed or the exhibition plans were ready.
 It is only three weeks ago since Museum Nord received 10 million NOK as a gift from the governmental support system, which secured the building for the steamship section, a spectacular staircase and associated exhibition, as well as the restoration of the wooden decks on MS Finnmarken.

 The realisation of the Hurtigruten Museum has been a comprehensive and demanding project with a high degree of complexity that has evolved over time.
 An old boat was brought on land and a modern building with architectural value was built on the seafront around it.
 Over 4000 sqm has been filled with professional content to create great audience experiences.
 The project is built, planned and developed in parallel.